adamskopl/blog/20200324/README.md

 reports will be published on this blog.

 ## The project
+### Result

-Goal of the MCD is to allow a user to choose some content (e.g. an image, video or external webpage) and then display that content's chosen areas in multiple web browsers run on different devices.
+Goal of the MCD is to allow a user to then display some content's (e.g. an image, video or external webpage) chosen areas in multiple web browsers run on different devices.

 A good example could be a restaurant menu[1]:

 <img src="./img/bobby-sexappear.jpg" width=50%>